 Experience is an excellent teacher, and lately it seems that many bloggers have learned a ton from the latest movie, or dance craze, or some other passing fancy.
 I’ve shared my own thoughts about things I learned from:

-- Sesame Street (including tell a story to make your message memorable);
+- Sesame Street (tell a story to make your message memorable);

 - Renovating my kitchen (it’s okay to be a perfectionist if it means doing your very best work);

-- Going on a spa getaway (such as offering options without undercutting your value);
+- Going on a spa getaway (offer options without undercutting your value);

 - Watching Dancing With The Stars (it’s not all about you, whether you are writing or giving dance lessons); and

-- Dog behaviour (including taking long walks and being loyal).
+- Dog behaviour (take long walks and being loyal).